immunefi-team/Bounty_Boosts/Alchemix/30920 - [SC - Low] User loses access to claims after merging of to....md

 # User loses access to claims after merging of tokens

-Submitted on Tue May 07 2024 23:28:35 GMT-0400 (Atlantic Standard Time) by @jecikpo for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 8th 2024 at 05:28:35 UTC by @jecikpo for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #30920